-The Lahore Campus is ideally located in the heart of the cultural capital and enjoys a historically rich neighbourhood.
-The College is flanked on one side by the Lahore Museum and the Town Hall on the other side, with the Punjab University Old Campus across the road.
+NCA is ideally located in the heart of the cultural capital and enjoys a historically rich neighbourhood.
+The College is ﬂanked on either side by the Lahore Museum and the Town Hall respectively, with the Punjab University Old Campus across the road.
 The lure of the city for students is not just limited to the magic of history and the world heritage sites.
-The area between the Badshahi Mosque and the NCA is a treasure of a vast array of materials, from the conventional to the contemporary.
-This is a city where people make things on site and livings are made from ideas; from metalwork and plastics to print workshops and digital art.
-These are the techniques and methodologies that have remained unchanged for centuries and also those that are new.
-This is an extraordinary space for research, collaboration and innovation and one that is utilized by NCA students as a second home from day one of their entrance into the College.
+The area between the Badshahi Mosque and the NCA is a treasure trove of materials, from the conventional to the contemporary.
+This is a city where people make things on site and a livings is made from ideas; from metalwork and plastics to print workshops and digital art.
+This is an extraordinary space for research, collaboration and innovation, one that is utilized by NCA students as a home away from home from the ﬁrst day of their entrance into the College.

-Not far away is Royal Park, the iconic cinema district, the Pakistani film industry lived and worked here in an air of its own creation.
+Not far away is Royal Park, the iconic cinema district where the Pakistani ﬁlm industry lived and worked in an air of its own creation.
 Cinema hoardings with their unique style were painted and repainted in its narrow lanes.

-Recently Lahore has begun to reclaim its own in South Asia, the city is host to theatre, art exhibitions, music festivals, symposia and lectures conducted all year round and with local and international participation, all of which are accessible to the students of NCA.
+Recently Lahore has begun to reclaim its own in South Asia, the city is host to theatre, art exhibitions, music festivals, symposia and lectures conducted all year round, with local and international participation, all of which are accessible to the students of the NCA.